Skip to content

 ln MC/zt_mc/zt_mc.full.gfa MC/zt_mc.V1-1.gfa

 Few words about MC options.
 MC is a workflow with many optional steps, depending of your input data (genome size, ploidy level, genome complexity, ...).
-A good practice is to run with default options and perform tuning if required.
-The most interesting options are:
+You will find the cactus documentation here.

-• --filter [0-9]: create an Allele Frequency graph with nodes and edges supported by the number of haplotypes provided.
 By default, MC set --filter to 2 and --clip to 10000, in the output you will have 3 graphs:

 • zt_mc.d2.gfa.gz (clipped and filtered graph with node supported by at least dX haplotypes)